-This report offers four principles that can help everyone - citizens, workers, policymakers, funders and entrepreneurs - harness the opportunities of the digital age for better education, and avoid some of the previously experienced pitfalls of inappropriate adoption and poor implementation of technological innovations at scale.
+This report offers four principles that can help everyone - citizens, workers, policymakers, funders and entrepreneurs - harness the opportunities of the digital age for better health and education, and avoid some of the previously experienced pitfalls of inappropriate adoption and poor implementation of technological innovations at scale.

 - 1. Deploy technology only when it offers an appropriate and cost-effective solution to an actual problem.
-Policymakers and funders should invest time and effort in identifying the specific problems holding back their education systems, and they should only decide to use a digital solution if it is the best solution on offer.
+Policymakers and funders should invest time and effort in identifying the specific problems holding back their health and education systems, and they should only decide to use a digital solution if it is the best solution on offer.
 They also should be confident that an intervention will work in the local and national contexts, and be cognisant of the local political or organisational culture.
 Moreover, efficacy at a small scale does not fully inform impact at scale, let alone affordability.
 Rather, impact and costs of scaling need to be monitored carefully. - 2.
 Focus on the content, data sharing, and system-wide connections enabled by digital technology, not exclusively on hardware.
-All too often, when policymakers look to deploy technological solutions to education, the focus is on procuring pieces of hardware.
-However, digital solutions will only have impact if they are used by everyone - teachers, citizens, and officials.
+All too often, when policymakers look to deploy technological solutions to health and education, the focus is on procuring pieces of hardware.
+However, digital solutions will only have impact if they are used by everyone frontline workers, citizens, and officials.
 This means that people must have access to the right inclusive digital foundations (infrastructure and skills), and that software and digital components must be crafted to serve the end users. - 3.
 Invest in digital building blocks, not just the bulk collection of raw data, in order to move towards the systems of the future.
 Good data can inform decision-making, fuel active feedback loops in a learning system, and offer personalised services.
 In practice, digital building blocks provide a way to build the required domestic capability as well.
 These data frameworks enable system managers to learn from experience, compare interventions, and set standardised criteria for success boosting their ability to understand their system and implement solutions at scale. - 4.
 Ensure that the technology genuinely works for all by making deliberate efforts to engage with and build solutions for people who are typically left behind.
 This should start with explicit attempts to understand the specific wants, needs and priorities of marginalised communities.
-Resulting actions can be as simple as providing free educational content online, or as complex as a tailored learning programme, such as a personalised adaptive learning software which can help children lagging behind, and can bridge gender gaps in learning from early on.
+Resulting actions can be as simple as providing SMS reminders to attend clinic appointments, or as complex as a targeted outreach programme, such as the Muso community health worker programme in Mali, which uses data to improve performance and a digital supervision tool to increase impact.

-Decisions made today by funders and policymakers will determine whether digital technologies can truly change education for all.
-By deploying new tools, and by following the principles outlined in this report, developing countries can enhance and change the functioning of their education systems.
+Decisions made today by funders and policymakers will determine whether digital technologies can truly change education and health delivery for all.

+By deploying new tools, and by following the principles outlined in this report, developing countries can enhance and change the functioning of their health and education systems.
 They should critically monitor progress in terms of scale, impact and cost.
-If done carefully and judiciously, positive disruption is possible, and digital services will bring developing countries closer to the ambition of offering better education for all.
+If done carefully and judiciously, positive disruption is possible, and digital services will bring developing countries closer to the ambition of offering better health and education for all.